jojijacobk/JavaScript-Knowledge/About-Javascript.md

   - the micro task queue, or
   - the renderer queue

-    This event loop enables **concurrency in javascript** as you could at the same time scroll down to load new content from Ajax, click on a button to fire some action, keypress to trigger some other actions and so on.
+    This event loop enables **concurrency in JavaScript** as you could at the same time scroll down to load new content from Ajax, click on a button to fire some action, keypress to trigger some other actions and so on.
-- Javascript has one **renderer queue**
+- JavaScript has one **renderer queue**
     The browser is constrained by what we’re doing in JavaScript.
 It would like to repaint the screen every 16.6ms (or 60 frames/second).
 But it can’t actually do a render if there’s code on the stack.
-- **Host environment** provides many extra APIs to Javascript.
+- **Host environment** provides many extra APIs to JavaScript.
 For example:
-  - Node.js is a server side host environment for Javascript, which gives several APIs such as FileSystem, Process etc.
+  - Node.js is a server side host environment for JavaScript, which gives several APIs such as FileSystem, Process etc.
-  - Browser is a host environment which gives Web APIs to Javascript.
+  - Browser is a host environment which gives Web APIs to JavaScript.
 The following actions are handled by **Web APIs:**
     -   user fired events such as mouse click, DOM events, keyboard events
     -   AJAX
     -   network events (online, offline)